 - 1. Clinical grades will be based on clinic performance evaluations, weekly case studies, and weekly personal evaluations. - 2.
 Each student will be given 100 points at the start of a clinical rotation.
 Preceptors will evaluate students daily and mark criteria as below expectations, meeting expectations, or above expectations.
-Any criteria marked as below expectations will mean a point lost out of the initial 100 points. - 3.
+Any criteria marked as below expectations will mean a point lost out of the initial 100 points.
+Any missing documentation at the end of a rotation will be considered missed clinic time and will result in the student receiving a mark of below expectations on the missing evaluations. - 3.
 Weekly case studies are 30 points and are to be graded by the clinical coordinator weekly.
 The case study must be completed on a case that the student participated in or observed unless otherwise approved by the clinical coordinator. - 4.
 Weekly personal evaluations are worth 10 points each week.
 The assignment is a summary of the daily tasks, future goals, and self-reflections. - 5.
 Weekly personal evaluations and weekly case studies are subject to the program's late assignment policy; 10% per day late.